git-apexplanners/mhap/README.md

-# Project Bolt
+# Michael Hart Architects Website

-A modern web application for managing and showcasing architectural projects.
+A modern web application for managing and showcasing architectural projects for Michael Hart Architects.

 ## Features